 To be clear we don't recommend this.
 But we know many of you will do it anyway so we might as well give you some advice.

-If you are taking out the switches too just take off the first keycap then the first switch (described below).
-It is easier to then remove the remaining switches by pushing on the inside with a thin screwdriver, at which point removing the remaining keycaps is trivial.
+If you are taking out the switches too just take off the first keycap followed by the first switch (described below).
+Then remove the remaining five switches by pushing on the inside with a thin screwdriver, after which removing the five remaining keycaps is trivial.

 Taking It Apart- Switches